 Take a Step Back

 If you’ve been living and breathing your job search for several weeks now, you may be feeling like you can’t think straight anymore.
 You and your job search may benefit greatly from a short timeout.
-Take a short, weekend trip or simply take some time off from your job search for a few days to relax and reinvigorate your efforts.
+Take a short weekend trip or take some time off from your job search for a few days to relax and reinvigorate your efforts.
 Gain some new perspective and come back refreshed.

 How effective are your career documents?

-Have a professional resume writer review it to provide you with suggestions on how you can improve their content.
-You can also find samples of powerful resume and cover letters on the internet to give you some ideas.
-Make sure your resume is full of your professional accomplishments, appropriate industry keywords, and your cover letter conveys your skills and passion for your industry.
+Have a professional resume writer review it to provide you with suggestions on improving your resume’s content.
+You can also find samples of powerful resumes and cover letters on the internet to give you some ideas.
+Ensure your resume is full of your professional accomplishments, appropriate industry keywords, and your cover letter conveys your skills and passion for your industry.

 How diversified are your job search efforts?

 Too often, job seekers focus on only one method to find potential job opportunities.
 Quite often nowadays, this means searching online job boards for available jobs.
 There are several different places to find job opportunities, don’t limit your efforts to only one area.
 Besides online job boards, you can find positions through company websites, cold calling, recruiters, networking, LinkedIn, classified ads, job fairs, or community events.

 What feedback have you received from past interviews?

-Look carefully through any and all feedback you may have received after your past interviews.
+Look carefully through all feedback you may have received after your past interviews.
 This could contain valuable information and insight into your interviewing skills.
 Take the feedback you receive and use it to improve your future interview performance.
 Use some of the information to improve the message in your resume and cover letter.

 Have a specific job target in mind.
 Don’t just send a generic resume out to any position posted.
-Your resume and cover letter should be appropriately focused toward your specific niche in your industry.
-When you apply to relevant positions, your skills and accomplishments in relation to the position are evident to an employer.
+Focused your resume and cover letter appropriately for the specific niche in your industry.
+When you apply to relevant positions, your skills and accomplishments relevant to the position are evident to an employer.